Conservation and restoration of paintings: Scroll and screen paintings

 Conservation treatments require significant research as the variations in technique and materials among Asian scroll and screen paintings is great.
-In general some types of conservation treatments that may be conducted on scroll paintings and screens include remounting, consolidation of pignments, removing old backings, and in-painting and retouching.
+In general some types of conservation treatments that may be conducted on scroll paintings and screens include remounting, consolidation of pigments, removing old backings, and in-painting and retouching.

 In-painting and retouching materials for scrolls and screens is not reversible.
 In-painting and retouches should only be done on losses or fills.
-Inpainted areas can darken due to losses that have a heavy concentration of animal gelatin/alum for inpainting.
+In-painted areas can darken due to losses that have a heavy concentration of animal gelatin/alum for in-painting.

 Painting supports and preventive conservation

 Removal of painting mural to repair support wall.

 The material that makes up the support can have a major impact on the overall deterioration of an artwork, it can also determine the best method for handling, storing, and displaying an object.

 Architectural structures (i.e. walls and ceilings)

 Architectural structures such as walls and ceilings are typical supports for fresco and mural style paintings.
 Preserving both the paint layer and the support (wall) is crucial.
 Regular maintenance of the building and structure is necessary to safeguarding wall paintings.
 Monitoring environmental conditions, limiting visitor access, and temporary closures to public access can be used to help preserve the paintings.
 Conservation treatments may take the form of reconstruction using traditional materials and techniques, and complete or partial coverings with protective layers.